 Construction NTPs will be issued subsequent to DSA and District approval of Designer/Builder’s completed construction documents, prior to commencement of any construction activities.
 Individual Construction NTP values will utilize Designer/Builder’s firm fixed-price cost proposals developed as part of the work authorized by the Design NTP and as subsequently negotiated with the District.
 Design/Builder’s firm fixed-price cost proposals shall not exceed Design/Builder’s Guaranteed Maximum Price for construction and shall be modified based on scope changes approved by District during the design phase.

-Commissioning NTPs will be issued at Solar PV System Startup and will authorize initiation of all commissioning related activities and the Performance Guarantee, which is attached hereto as Exhibit “B” and incorporated herein by reference.
+Commissioning NTPs will be issued at Substantial Completion and will authorize initiation of all commissioning related activities and the Performance Guarantee, which is attached hereto as Exhibit “B” and incorporated herein by reference.
 Individual Commissioning NTP values will utilize Designer/Builder’s firm fixed-price cost proposals for Commissioning Services provided as part of its response to the District RFP.

 CHANGE IN SCOPE OF WORK: